 Elizabeth gently closed the locket.
 He had given it to her as a gift when he had faked her parents’ death.
 She had gone after the Joker and Tim… “You clever, annoying….
 I really should punch you.”
-She muttered irritated as she placed the locket into the side pocket of her bag.
-She had already put the duplicated copy of the case files in the main compartment before going to sleep.
+She muttered irritably as she placed the locket into the side pocket of her bag.
+She had already put the duplicated copies of the case files in the main compartment before going back to sleep.
 She could bet that Tim had placed some type of tracker in there.
 He was fond of those, after all.
 It would explain how he had found her so fast that night.

 After a quick shower she got dressed for the day and sat down at the kitchen table with her own copy of the files.
-There was still a lot she didn’t know Elizabeth decided as she flipped through the papers.
+There was still a lot she didn’t know, Elizabeth decided as she flipped through the papers.
 There were only seven cases and none of them took place in the same city.
 In each one, two teens had been murdered in a ritual killing after a three day warning from the Hunters of Twilight.
 The killers were never caught.
 Was the attacker from the restaurant part of this group?
 What was the ritual for?
-Symbolic or was real magic used?
+Was it symbolic or was real magic used?

 She checked the date on the last case.
 It occurred five years ago, but both victims had died.
 Had similar events been missed or did something change?
 Was her dream trying to warn her about this?
 Was Dick one of the next victims?
 Elizabeth shook her head.
 It didn’t add up.
 None of the victims had been out of their teens.